 This medicine may cause changes in mood and behavior.
 Check with your doctor if you or your child have trouble sleeping, feeling depressed or irritable, mood swings, or other changes in behavior.

 Check with your doctor right away if you or your child have any changes to your eyes, such as redness, itching, swelling, or vision changes while you are using this medicine.
-Your doctor may want you to have your eyes checked by an eye doctor.
+Your doctor may want your eyes to be checked by an eye doctor (ophthalmologist).

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause slow growth and may lead to osteoporosis at any age.
 If you have any questions about this ask your doctor.

 Do not stop using this medicine suddenly without checking first with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.